dbuenzli/topkg/README.md

 topkg — The trivial OCaml package builder
 -------------------------------------------------------------------------------
-Release %%VERSION%%

-`topkg` is a trivial package builder for distributing OCaml software.
+topkg is a trivial package builder for distributing OCaml software.
 It provides a mechanism to describe an [OPAM](http://opam.ocaml.org/) `$PKG.install` file and make corresponding invocations in your build system.

-`topkg` brings the following advantages:
+topkg brings the following advantages:

 1. It frees you from implementing an install procedure in your build
    system: this task is delegated to OPAM or to the `opam-installer`